-- 3.31 The sidings, in South Cambridgeshire, currently have a number of businesses importing aggregate using the railway that is used for construction and road maintenance in the wider Cambridge area.
-This provides an important source of building materials for the wider area.
-The operations associated with the on-going use of these facilities produce noise and dust and consideration of how these uses will operate in the longer term will be considered in the AAP. - 3.32 Exploration of the viability and feasibility of redevelopment of the Waste Water Treatment Works within Cambridge City to provide a new treatment works facility at a smaller scale on the current site will be undertaken as part of the feasibility investigations in drawing up the AAP.
-A reduced footprint could release valuable land to enable a wider range of uses to be provided through the release of additional land.
-Residential development could be created subject to appropriate ground conditions, amenity and air quality. - 3.33 The development of Cambridge Northern Fringe East will require partnership working between landowners and developers as well as the two local authorities and Cambridgeshire County Council.
+- 3.33 The sidings, in South Cambridgeshire, currently have a number of businesses importing aggregate using the railway that is used for construction and road maintenance in the wider Cambridge area.
+This provides an important source of building materials for the wider area. - 3.34 Exploration of the viability and feasibility of redevelopment of the Cambridge Water Recycling Centre within Cambridge City to provide a new treatment works facility either elsewhere or on the current site subject to its scale will be undertaken as part of the feasibility investigations in drawing up the AAP.
+If a reduced footprint were to be achieved on the current site this could release valuable land to enable a wider range of uses.
+Residential development could be an option subject to appropriate ground conditions, contamination issues, amenity and air quality. - 3.35 The development of Cambridge Northern Fringe East will require partnership working between landowners and developers as well as the two local authorities and Cambridgeshire County Council.
+Highways England will also be engaged with in relation to strategic road network issues.